NivBouzaglo/NivBouzaglo/README.md

 ### Hi there 👋 I'm Niv Bouzaglo
-  A software developer from Israell
+  A Mobile developer from Israell

-- 🤔 Work At *RAD data communications*
+- 🤔 Work At *WIX*
-- 🌱 I’m currently in my final year in Computer Science at Ben Gurion University
+- 🌱 I have a bachler degree in Computer Science at Ben Gurion University
-- 👯 I’m looking to collaborate on
 - 📫 How to reach me:
      nivbozaglo@gmail.com